 The environmental triggers for flow are high consequences, a rich environment and deep embodiment.
 It’s all about how you relate to what’s around you and trying to get the most out of it.

-High consequences is another one that’s closely related to some other flow triggers, especially risk.
+High consequences are closely related to some other flow triggers, especially risk.
 They can be social, mental, emotional or physical.
 They can be real but are very often perceived.
 The benefit of this is that you can trick your mind into a state of arousal.
 Fear, for one, is 99% perceived.
 It only exists in the future.
 We’re afraid of what is to come.
 So by imagining that if you don’t do X, Y will happen, you’re inviting fear and risk.

-By pretending these high consequences are real, you’ll put your body and brain in high alert.
+By pretending these high consequences are real, you’ll put your body and brain on high alert.
 Your senses will work double shifts and produce faster outcomes.

 If the dangers are real, rely on your skills and experiences.
 Trust in your vision and instinct.
 Find your sense of control.
 This combination allows you to believe in a good outcome and focus on the present moment.